ethereum-optimism/community-hub/src/docs/developers/integration.md

 )
 ```

-::: warning THIS IS A BUG
+::: warning This is NOT a bug with the Optimistic Ethereum network
 Although this is a bug in how we can write our tests, this is **not** an issue with the Optimistic Ethereum system as a whole.
 This bug will be resolved soon, but in the meantime, we suggest using this workaround that Synthetix has implemented.
 :::